Kerzner International Announces SIRO Brickell — a Wellness-Focused Landmark Coming to the Heart of Brickell

 In a major win for Florida condo owners, the state’s Third District Court of Appeal ruled in favor of a group of unit owners at Biscayne 21, a 13-story, 192-unit condominium complex in Miami’s Edgewater neighborhood.
 The court upheld a previous decision that invalidated a developer-led amendment to the condo’s governing documents, which had attempted to lower the required vote to terminate the condominium from 100% to just 80%.
 On July 10, 2025, the court denied a motion for rehearing, affirming that the original declaration of condominium required unanimous approval to terminate the association and could not be modified unilaterally.

-The case, brought by eight unit owners represented by attorney Glen Waldman, challenged the termination plan led by Two Roads Development and its affiliate, Empira Group.
+The case, brought by eight unit owners represented by attorney Glen Waldman, challenged the termination plan led by Two Roads Development.
 The developer had acquired 86% of the units in a $150 million bulk buyout and sought to redevelop the property into a luxury condo project—Edition Residences Edgewater.
 After several owners refused to sell, the developer-controlled board amended the termination clause, a move the court ruled violated the contractual rights of the remaining owners.

 The appellate court’s decision not only preserves the rights of the Biscayne 21 holdouts but also establishes a significant precedent with potential statewide implications.
 According to legal experts, the ruling confirms that developers cannot retroactively change essential voting rights in a declaration—particularly when it involves something as consequential as terminating a condominium association.
 The decision is expected to complicate bulk buyout efforts across Florida, especially in cases where the original governing documents require unanimous consent for termination.